SahandNoey/Information-Retrieval-Course-Project/README.md

 ### 6. Champions List
 To optimize retrieval, **Champions Lists** were implemented.
 This technique calculates similarity scores for a limited set of the most relevant documents (top-K documents), improving retrieval speed.

-## How It Works

-1. **Preprocessing**: The input Persian news dataset is first preprocessed using the steps mentioned above.
-2. **Indexing**: An inverted index and a positional index are created from the processed dataset.
-3. **Query Retrieval**: The user inputs a query, which is then processed and matched against the indexes using TF-IDF and cosine similarity.
-4. **Champion Lists**: The top-K relevant documents are retrieved from the Champions Lists to optimize query response time.